marekott/BandCams/README.md

 ```
 dotnet test
 ```
 7. If all tests are passing (one should be skipped).
 You are ready to run the application.
-Go to \src\BandCams\BandCamsDAL\RestAPI and run in CMD:
+Go to \src\RestAPI and run in CMD:
 ```
 dotnet run
 ```
-8. Got to \src\BandCams\BandCamsWebUI\WebUI and again run:
+8. Got to \src\WebUI and again run:
 ```
 dotnet run
 ```